-For the HSBC Wealth Track Program, HSI is the sponsor, investment adviser and broker/dealer, and is authorized in its discretion to manage the assets in accordance with selected asset allocations and investment strategies in the Account and to buy, sell, exchange or otherwise trade securities or other investments held or deposited in the Account.
+For Wealth Track, HSI is the sponsor, investment adviser and broker/dealer, and is authorized in its discretion to manage the assets in accordance with selected asset allocations and investment strategies in the Account and to buy, sell, or otherwise trade securities or other investments held or deposited in the Account.
 HSI provides regular and continuous monitoring and utilizes the services of third parties including affiliates for administrative and operational support in performing its obligations under this Agreement.
 The investments will normally include shares of Funds managed by HSI affiliates and third parties.